logo

 Past Research

 Opioids are important analgesics in animals and man but their effectiveness can be radically altered in some chronic pain states.
 Against inflammatory pain they are generally found to be more potent compared to use in acute pain, however for the treatment of pain following nerve injury (neuropathic pain), opioids can be completely ineffective.
 Research into the mode of action of opioids is therefore of major importance.
 A crucial site at which the inhibitory effect of opioids is mediated is the spinal cord (as evidenced by their effectiveness following epidural application), however opioids also have an action in the brain, where it is thought they cause disinhibition (i.e. an overall facilitation) of inhibitory pathways to the spinal cord thereby suppressing the transmission of nociceptive information.
 Thus one possible explaination for the reduction in efficacy of opioids in neuropathic states is the breakdown of opioid-activated descending inhibition to the spinal cord.
-Previous studies by our group have therefore looked further at the involvement of these pathways from the brain in determining the potency of opioids, and how their interaction might change in inflammatory and neuropathic conditions.
-These studies aid in the design of analgesic strategies for long-term pain states.
+Our previous studies therefore looked further at the involvement of these pathways from the brain in determining the potency of opioids, and how their interaction might change in inflammatory and neuropathic conditions.
+Studies such as these aid in the design of analgesic strategies for long-term pain states.

 School of Biosciences